 If you're planning a big trip, don't just let a mass of disorganised booking confirmation emails pile up.
 These could include car hire, flights, accommodation, travel cash pickup, pet kennels, transfers and more.
 Fail to keep track and you risk a nightmare finding it all before you go - or worse, forgetting 'em altogether.

-If you've a smartphone, handy free apps can help keep track of travel plans.
+If you have a smartphone, handy free apps can help keep track of travel plans.
 These include TripIt, which keeps booking emails together, and Remember The Milk, which helps organise plans into to-do lists (both free at time of writing, always check).

-An easy trick to keep on top of travel booking details is to set up a separate folder in your email inbox with a memorable title ('Thailand 2014' is far more noticeable than 'New Folder').
+An easy trick to keep on top of travel booking details is to set up a separate folder in your email inbox with a memorable title ("Thailand 2015" is better than "New folder").
 Then drag and drop any booking confirmation emails in as soon as they arrive.
 Give it a quick check before you leave to make sure you've got all the key info.

 Print essential docs before you go